Table of Content

 Microsoft explicitly recommends enabling stdout logs.

-Update web.config:
+Update web.config

 <aspNetCore